Places

 Dreaming About an Abandoned House: Meaning, Psychology & Symbolism

-Dreaming of an abandoned house can often reflect feelings of neglect or unresolved issues in one's life.
+Dreaming of an abandoned house often reflects unresolved aspects of the self or past experiences.

 Written by: DreamMeaning Editorial Team